jtvieira/reservoir_tool/README.md

 Because the majority of the required data is stored in a postgres database, every subsequent run of this project can be done by running:
     ./run.sh
 You'll notice no flags.
 That is all that needs to be done

+#### Cleaning up the project
+As of now, cleaning the project will need to be done manually.
+The project creates a venv with all of the required packages.
+You will have to manually delete this directory (under the root of the project)
+This project also creates 6 database tables.
+Those are:
+    res_meta, res_data, havasu, mohave, mohave_results, havasu_results.
+You can drop each of these tables manually.